Rex-Sanchez/nushell_fmt/README.md

-# This repo is under heavy dev so use at your own risk!!
+# This repo is still under development
+While its being under development, it does function. and should not format code in a faulty way. if any one find a bug please write a bug report. so it can be fixed

 # Installation
 - `cargo install --git "path to repo"`